open-traffic-generator/ixia-c/docs/deployments.md

 Ixia-C is distributed / deployed as a multi-container application consisting of following services:

-* `controller` - Serves API request from clients and manages workflow across one or more traffic engines.
+* **controller** - Serves API request from clients and manages workflow across one or more traffic engines.
-* `traffic-engine` - Generates, captures and processes traffic from one or more network interfaces (on linux-based OS).
+* **traffic-engine** - Generates, captures and processes traffic from one or more network interfaces (on linux-based OS).
-* `app-usage-reporter` - (Optional) Collects usage report from controller and uploads it to Keysight Cloud, minimizing impact on host resources.
+* **app-usage-reporter** - (Optional) Collects usage report from controller and uploads it to Keysight Cloud, with minimal impact on host resources.

-All these services are available as docker image on [docker-hub](https://hub.docker.com/).
-To pull in specific versions of these images, please check [Ixia-C Releases](releases.md).
+All these services are available as docker image on [ixiacom repository](https://hub.docker.com/u/ixiacom).
+Please check [Ixia-C Releases](releases.md) to use specific versions of these images.

+Once the services are deployed, [snappi-tests](https://github.com/open-traffic-generator/snappi-tests/tree/9f8151c), a collection of [snappi](https://pypi.org/project/snappi/) test scripts and configurations, can be setup to run against Ixia-C.

 ### Bootstrap